lmmentel/batchcalculator/doc/source/tutorial.rst

     :align: center
     :alt: alternate text

-By clicking the **Calculate** button, the calcualtion will be performed and the result will appear in the **Results** panel.
+By clicking the **Calculate** button, the calculation will be performed and the result will appear in the **Results** panel.

 .. image:: img/tutorial/BC_011.png